collapsed-stacks/startups/questions/8508/how-do-news-portal-source-credit-work.md

 - posted by: [fiprojects](https://stackexchange.com/users/5370155/fiprojects) on 2016-02-22
 - score: 1

-<p>Each news provider will have their own terms and conditions. </p>
+Each news provider will have their own terms and conditions.

-<p>Think of the fury many news providers have gone thru fighting Google News who they say make profits without sharing.
+Think of the fury many news providers have gone thru fighting Google News who they say make profits without sharing.
 Some countries have found work-rounds - for example Spain is (or was) to charge Google a yearly fee that would be distributed to various news writers.
-France had another solution (I cannot recall exactly).</p>
+France had another solution (I cannot recall exactly).

-<p>Thus...
-It is highly unlikely that AP, Reuters, BBC will pay their staff to write news content so that you or others can take the text, the profits, the credit without sharing the last two with them.</p>
+Thus...
+It is highly unlikely that AP, Reuters, BBC will pay their staff to write news content so that you or others can take the text, the profits, the credit without sharing the last two with them.

-<p>A possibility might exist where you provide their page unaltered (including their adverts) in addition to your own paid for adverts - but this would be a clause in their T&amp;C.</p>
+A possibility might exist where you provide their page unaltered (including their adverts) in addition to your own paid for adverts - but this would be a clause in their T&C.